zheniat/CarND-Advanced-Lane-Lines/readme.md

 Adding pre-processing of yellow and white lines using masks in the HLS colorspace improved performance in areas where asphalt transitions into concrete, though you can still see some hesitation.

 Averaging line data from the previous 10 lines smoothed lane tracking.

+## Additional improvements
+I would like to spend more time:

+* iterating on color thresholds to improve handling of shadows
+* speeding up line detection by limiting search area to the previously found lines +/- some margin
+* eliminating outliers when searching for lines by finding diffs with previous lines
+* replace the hardcoded trapezoid with a calculated area